RhetTbull/guitk/README.md

 The goal of GUITk is to make it very easy to create simple and attractive GUI apps with python.
 It borrows ideas from several other libraries include [PySimpleGUI](https://www.pysimplegui.org/en/latest/), [SwiftUI](https://developer.apple.com/documentation/swiftui), [textual](https://github.com/Textualize/textual), and [applepy](https://github.com/eduardohleite/applepy).
 GUITk builds on [tkinter](https://docs.python.org/3/library/tkinter.html) which ships with the Python standard library and works across many platforms. tkinter is a mature and powerful GUI framework but requires a fair bit of boiler plate and understanding of the underlying framework to use effectively.
 GUITk attempts to simplify this by providing a higher level interface to tkinter while still allowing you to access the underlying tkinter API if you need to.

-Though you can build simple apps without knowing much about tkinter, GUITk is not intended to fully abstract away the tkinter interface.
-A basic understanding of tkinter will be helpful when building with GUITk.
+Though you can build simple apps without knowing much about tkinter, a basic understanding of tkinter will be helpful when building with GUITk.
 I highly recommend Mark Roseman's excellent [Modern Tkinter for Busy Python Developers](https://tkdocs.com/book.html) book as a starting point.

+## Is GUITk for you?

+GUITk is still beta software so I would not use it for anything really important.
+That said, I am using GUITk regularly for small projects and it is working well for me.
+If you want to build a simple GUI for your Python app using a minimal amount of code and without having to think too much about the geometry of your window, GUITk might be worth trying.
+GUITk has no dependencies outside the Python standard library so it's easy to add to your project and it should work across many platforms.

+If you need complex widgets or native OS features like drag & drop, notifications, etc. or a native OS look & feel, then GUITk is not the best choice as it's built on tkinter which does not offer these features.

+## Supported Platforms

+GUITk requires Python 3.9+ and is currently tested on macOS Ventura (13.x) and macOS Catalina (10.15.7).
+It should work on any platform that supports tkinter but this has not been tested.
+If you run into issues on a particular platform, please open an issue.

 ## Installation